openebs/website/website/src/blogs/torus-from-coreos-steps-aside-as-cloud-native-storage-platform-what-now.md

 OpenEBS Storage is delivered through VSMs which are essentially containers — frontend and backend, that can be scheduled by Kubernetes along with the Application Pods.
 The storage specific parameters are fed into the scheduling algorithms through our OpenEBS storage orchestration layer — maya.
 This container mode of deployment also reduces the burden of managing a separate storage network.
 The building blocks of the OpenEBS were covered in this post — [OpenEBS building blocks](https://blog.openebs.io/openebs-building-blocks-rancher-longhorn-b8928b5921fa#.r7kzqlucd)

-If you were planning to contribute to Torus or just interested in getting your hands dirty with container-native storage platform, please take a closer look at [OpenEBS](https://github.com/openebs/openebs), which is completely Open source. s
+If you were planning to contribute to Torus or just interested in getting your hands dirty with container-native storage platform, please take a closer look at [OpenEBS](https://github.com/openebs/openebs), which is completely open source.